jovotech/learn-jovo/courses/project-3-podcast-player/step-2-stream-multiple-files.md

 ﻿# Step 2: Streaming Multiple Files in a Row

-Alright, it's time for the more interesting part.
+In the previous [Step 1: Streaming an Audio File](./step-1-stream-audio-file.md), we played a single audio file on both Amazon Alexa and Google Assistant.
+Let's dive deeper.
 Before we can stream multiple files in a row we need at least some understanding how the respective audio players work.

 * [The Alexa AudioPlayer](#the-alexa-audioplayer)
     * [AudioPlayer Requests](#audioplayer-requests)